Where can I get a Power of Attorney form?

 - your name, address and date of birth

-names, addresses and dates of birth or all attorneys and any replacement attorneys, who are people you choose to step in to the role of attorney if one of your original attorneys can no longer make decisions on your behalf
+- names, addresses and dates of birth of all attorneys and any replacement attorneys (you can nominate replacements to step into the role if one of your original attorneys can no longer make decisions on your behalf)

-names and addresses of up to five people who will be told when you or your attorneys apply to register your LPA.
+- names and addresses of up to five people who will be notified when you or your attorneys apply to register your LPA.

-- Return the completed form to the Office of the Public Guardian to register the LPA together with the fee of £82 (however, if your income is below £12,000 or you are in receipt of certain benefits, you may qualify for a lower fee).
+Return the completed form to the Office of the Public Guardian to register the LPA together with the fee of £82 (if your income is below £12,000 or you are in receipt of certain benefits, you may qualify for a lower fee).
 The fee for re-submission is £41.

 Completing the form in Scotland

-The Scottish Office of the Public Guardian page for Power of Attorney explains what you need to do to fill in a PoA document.
-The Scottish OPG is purely a registration service, which they aim to process within 30 working days of receiving the document.
+The Scottish Office of the Public Guardian explains what you need to do to fill in a PoA document.
+The Scottish OPG is purely a registration service.
+They they aim to process applications within 30 working days of receiving the document.

 Electronic submissions will be done more quickly than those sent by post.
 Find out more about electronic submissions here.